I am the Digital Learning and Teaching Consultant for the Faculty of Health and Life Sciences at DMU.

 Intention/Reception in Electroacoustic Music

 I am also an active electroacoustic music composer and have had many of my works broadcast and performed internationally.
-I am a member of the MTI Research Group at DMU and taught for 10 years on the undergraduate Music, Technology and Innovation programme.
+I am a former member of the MTI Research Group at DMU and taught for 10 years on the undergraduate Music, Technology and Innovation programme.
 My academic writings on aspects of electroacoustic music have also been published internationally.

 eLearning projects/developments: https://rjwportfolio.wordpress.com/elearning-developments/